 Get Alerts about Unrecognized Admin Logins: The admin will get alerts each time admin logins through unrecognized means.

-Select CMS Page for Blocked IPs: The admin can select the CMS pages for IPs that are blocked by the user.
+Select CMS Page for Blocked IPs: The admin can select the CMS pages to be displayed for IPs which are blocked by the admin.

 Send Password Reset Request